Towards Predicting Fine Finger Motions from Ultrasound Images via Kinematic Representation: RELATED WORK

-Object grasping is only one of the many actions a human hand performs daily.
-One of the reasons for the low adoption rates of prosthetic arms among arm amputees is the lack of functionality in performing daily tasks~\cite{resnik2012advanced}.
-To detect a larger variance of gestures, advanced wearable surface-EMG (sEMG) sensors have been used (e.g., Myo armband~\cite{DBLP:journals/corr/abs-1801-07756, said2019customizable}).
-The array of features provided by this technology allowed researchers to infer more than grasp intention, and classify a varied set of hand gestures using machine-learning (ML) and deep-learning (DL) algorithms~\cite{DBLP:journals/corr/abs-1801-07756, DBLP:conf/hsi/HuangL16}.
-In addition, sEMG was also demonstrated to provide promising performance for arm amputees~\cite{said2019customizable}.
-It is important to understand that in such a domain, subjects differ in their gestures, which puts forth the requirement of operating across a variety of muscular structures~\cite{herbst2020analysis}.
+Object grasping is one of many actions human hands perform daily.
+One reason for the low adoption rates of prosthetic arms among arm amputees is the lack of functionality in performing daily tasks~\cite{resnik2012advanced}.
+To enrich the variance of gestures, advanced wearable surface-EMG (sEMG) sensors have been used (e.g., Myo armband~\cite{said2019customizable, DBLP:journals/corr/abs-1801-07756}).
+The array of features provided by sEMG enabled inferring more than grasp intention, and classifying a varied set of hand gestures via machine learning (ML) and deep learning (DL)~\cite{DBLP:journals/corr/abs-1801-07756, DBLP:conf/hsi/HuangL16}.
+Additionally, sEMG demonstrated promising performance for arm amputees~\cite{said2019customizable}.
+Noteworthy, in this domain, subjects differ in their gestures, which puts forth the requirement of operating across a variety of muscular structures~\cite{herbst2020analysis}.

-In recent years, ultrasonic (US) sensing technologies emerged as a promising alternative to EMG.
-Huang et al. showed that US has the potential to achieve better results compared to EMG~\cite{DBLP:conf/hsi/HuangL16}.
-McIntosh et al. proposed to extract the optical flow of an ultrasound stream as a feature prior to the classification phase~\cite{DBLP:conf/chi/McIntoshMFP17}.
-Others used ML algorithms demonstrating the feasibility of gesture classification from downsampled US images of the same area~\cite{DBLP:journals/corr/abs-1808-06543}.
+In recent years, US sensing technologies emerged as a promising alternative to EMG.
+McIntosh et al. proposed to extract the optical flow of an US stream prior to the classification~\cite{DBLP:conf/chi/McIntoshMFP17}.
+Others used ML algorithms demonstrating gesture classification from downsampled US images of the same area~\cite{DBLP:journals/corr/abs-1808-06543, DBLP:conf/embc/BimbrawFWH20}.
 Gesture recognition was achieved with wearable single-transducer sensors~\cite{yan2019lightweight, DBLP:journals/tsmc/YangCHYL21}.
-Importantly, these devices differ from medical transducers in that they contain significantly fewer elements and provide coarser views for the lower arm.
-In addition, researchers demonstrated that similar techniques allow decoupling of different degrees of freedom and emphasize their dominance in an US image~\cite{yang2020simultaneous}.
-Unsupervised techniques were also studied, showing discrimination of unlabeled gestures~\cite{DBLP:journals/titb/YangZZHL19}, which might imply the possibility to understand muscle behavior of arm amputees without labeling them explicitly.
-Despite this progress, the feasibility of instructing a robotic hand to deliver fine finger motions is still an open question.
+In addition, researchers demonstrated that similar techniques allow decoupling of different degrees of freedom (DOFs) and use them to classify gestures~\cite{yang2020simultaneous, DBLP:journals/corr/abs-2109-11093}.
+Unsupervised techniques were also studied, showing discrimination of unlabeled gestures~\cite{DBLP:journals/titb/YangZZHL19}, which might imply the possibility to understand muscle behavior of arm amputees without explicit labeling.
+Nevertheless, the feasibility of instructing a robotic hand to execute fine finger motions remains an open question.